Chiagoziemchidera/Churn-Analysis-and-Retention-Strategy-Optimization/README.md

 Despite previous attempts to analyze customer data using Excel, those efforts have not yielded actionable insights.
 They need a data-driven, predictive approach to identify at-risk customers before they churn.
 Additionally, they require clear and visually intuitive insights to support management in making informed retention decisions.
 A more proactive strategy will help them reduce churn, improve customer satisfaction, and drive business growth.
 - **Business Questions**
-Which customer segments are most likely to churn, and what factors contribute to their decision?
+What factors contributed to their decision to churn?

 ## Data Cleaning & Transformation